Zeth-Abney/Flatiron-school/phase-2/PROJECT/model_dictionary.md

 * `grade`
-    - 1-3 Falls short of minimum building standards.
+    - 1-3 (1 data point) Falls short of minimum building standards.
 Normally cabin or inferior structure.
-        - 1 data point

-    - 4 Generally older, low quality construction.
+    - 4 (27 data points) Generally older, low quality construction.
 Does not meet code.
-        - 27 data points

-    - 5 Low construction costs and workmanship.
+    - 5 (235 data points) Low construction costs and workmanship.
 Small, simple design.
-        - 235 data points

-    - 6 Lowest grade currently meeting building code.
+    - 6 (1,996 data points) Lowest grade currently meeting building code.
 Low quality materials and simple designs.
-        - 1,996 data points

-    - 7 Average grade of construction and design.
+    - 7 (8,775 data points) Average grade of construction and design.
 Commonly seen in plats and older sub-divisions.
-        - 8,775 data points

-    - 8 Just above average in construction and design.
+    - 8 (5,808 data points) Just above average in construction and design.
 Usually better materials in both the exterior and interior finish work.
-        - 5,808 data points

-    - 9 Better architectural design with extra interior and exterior design and quality.
+    - 9 (2,258 data points) Better architectural design with extra interior and exterior design and quality.
-        - 2,258 data points

-    - 10 Homes of this quality generally have high quality features.
+    - 10 (747 data points) Homes of this quality generally have high quality features.
 Finish work is better and more design quality is seen in the floor plans.
 Generally have a larger square footage.
-        - 747 data points

-    - 11 Custom design and higher quality finish work with added amenities of solid woods, bathroom fixtures and more luxurious options.
+    - 11 (130 data points) Custom design and higher quality finish work with added amenities of solid woods, bathroom fixtures and more luxurious options.
-        - 130 data points

-    - 12 Custom design and excellent builders.
+    - 12 (5 data points) Custom design and excellent builders.
 All materials are of the highest quality and all conveniences are present.
-        - 5 data points

-    - 13 Generally custom designed and built.
+    - 13 (0 data points) Generally custom designed and built.
 Mansion level.
 Large amount of highest quality cabinet work, wood trim, marble, entry ways etc.
-        - 0 data points

 * `sqft_living15` - The average sqaure footage of living space for the nearst 15 other homes.
 (Minimum 399, maximum 4950, mean 1921)

 * `view` - Quality of view from house on a 5 point scale starting at 0.
-    - 0: poor or no view, 18459 data points
+    - 0: poor or no view (18459 data points)
-    - 1: fair view, 270 data points
+    - 1: fair view (270 data points)
-    - 2: Average, 777 data points
+    - 2: Average (777 data points)
-    - 3: Good, 334 data points
+    - 3: Good (334 data points)
-    - 4: Excellent, 142 data points
+    - 4: Excellent (142 data points)

     * Includes views of
     {'Mt.
 Rainier': (46.852886, -121.760374),